littlepunks/autohome/README.md

 (C) 2017-2020 David Jacobsen / dave.jacobsen@gmail.com

 DESCRIPTION
-AutoHome is a Node.js (currently version) based software controller that runs on a Raspberry Pi and utilises a MySensors (www.mysensors.org) radio based sensor network.
+AutoHome is a Node.js based software controller that runs on a Raspberry Pi and utilises a MySensors (www.mysensors.org) radio based sensor network.
 The controller connected to a USB/Serially attached MySensors gateway than in turn connects to the sensors via radio.
 The software is currently design to connect to MySensor API 1.5